cmu-sei/helm-charts/charts/topomojo/README.md

 # TopoMojo Helm Chart

-[TopoMojo](https://cmu-sei.github.io/crucible/topomojo/about/) is Crucible's application for designing simple labs and challenges using form-based configurations.
-Select and configure virtual machines, define networks, and write a guide.
+[TopoMojo](https://cmu-sei.github.io/crucible/topomojo/about/) is the [Crucible](https://cmu-sei.github.io/crucible/) application for designing labs and challenges using a simple user interface.
+Deploy and configure virtual machines, define networks, and write a guide.

-This Helm chart deploys TopoMojo with both API and UI components.
+This Helm chart deploys TopoMojo with both [API](https://github.com/cmu-sei/TopoMojo) and [UI](https://github.com/cmu-sei/TopoMojo-ui) components.

 ## Prerequisites

 - Kubernetes 1.19+
 - Helm 3.0+
 - PostgreSQL or SQL Server database
-- Identity provider (IdentityServer/Keycloak) for OAuth2/OIDC authentication
+- Identity provider (e.g., Keycloak) for OAuth2/OIDC authentication
-- VMware vSphere/vCenter, Proxmox, or compatible hypervisor
+- Supported Hypervisor (VMware vSphere/vCenter or Proxmox).
+Note that each TopoMojo instance supports either vSphere or Proxmox, not both simultaneously.
 - Persistent storage for VM files and ISOs

 ## Installation